Endava/BEEQ/CONTRIBUTING.md

 ## <a name="recommended-ide-extensions"></a>👌 Recommended IDE Extensions

-We would like all our contributors to have the same experience while developing for Bee-Q, hence here is a list of Extensions we primarily use with [Visual Studio Code](https://code.visualstudio.com/) and recommend everyone to installed in their local environment:
+We would like all our contributors to have the same experience while developing for BEEQ, hence here is a list of Extensions we primarily use with [Visual Studio Code](https://code.visualstudio.com/) and recommend everyone to installed in their local environment:

 - Recommended
   - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)